webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

   particularly important on the connection between the application server and push service.

-A push service does not need to forward the JWT or public key to the user agent when delivering the push message.
+A push service MUST NOT forward the JWT or public key to the user agent when delivering the push message.

 # Security Considerations {#security}